Preferences

 • Once your website is published, you can visit it in a web browser to see how it looks

 Pro Tip: Before you publish your website, be sure to test it thoroughly on different devices and browsers.
-Also, check the spacing and margins to make sure that they create a balanced and organized layout.
+Also, check the spacing and margins to ensure that they create a balanced and organized layout.

 Final Words